People

 She earned her PhD from the Institute for Public Health Genetics at the University of Washington and trained as a Clinical Informatics and Delivery Science Postdoctoral Fellow at Kaiser Permanente Northern California Division of Research.

-I received a Bachelor’s of Science in Biology with honors, a Minor in Chemistry, and a Master’s of Science in Biology at Stanford University, where she studied immune dysfunction in asthma.
+She received a Bachelor’s of Science in Biology with honors, a Minor in Chemistry, and a Master’s of Science in Biology at Stanford University, where she studied immune dysfunction in asthma.

 See Google Scholar for publications.